-Barbara Lister-Sink has been invited to perform and give a masterclass and workshops in Sydney, Australia in two international festivals this coming January 2013.
-She will be performing a solo recital in the International Masterclass Festival.
-She will also perform a recital and give workshops and a masterclass for the Sydney Piano Teachers Festival, sponsored by the Sydney Conservatorium of Music.
+Barbara Lister-Sink was invited to perform and give a masterclass and workshops in Sydney, Australia in two international festivals this past January 2013.
+She performed a solo recital in the International Masterclass Festival.
+She also performed a recital and gave workshops and a masterclass for the Sydney Piano Teachers Festival, sponsored by the Sydney Conservatorium of Music.
 Invitations for recitals and presentations at these events are extended only to performers and teachers of international renown.

 Organ professor, Timothy Olsen, was a featured recitalist on Greensboro’s Music for a Great Space concert series on October 19, 2012 at Christ United Methodist Church, Greensboro, NC.